quniversum/postman-auth-fix/index.md

 **Difficulty:** Beginner

 ## Overview

-While validating the **Postman Library API v2** collection, the automated test suite failed with an assertion error regarding API Key authentication.
-This guide details the root cause—improper scope configuration—and the steps to resolve it using Collection-Level Authorization.
+During the validation of the **Postman Library API v2** collection, the automated test suite failed with an assertion error regarding API Key authentication.
+This guide documents the debugging process, the root cause analysis, and the resolution using Collection-Level Authorization.

-## The Error
+## 1. The Error

-**Scenario:**
-Upon running the "Final Check" request, 42/44 tests passed.
+Upon running the "Final Check" request in the test suite, 42 out of 44 tests passed.
 The specific failure occurred during the authorization validation step.

 **Error Message:**